ngs-doo/TemplaterExamples/Intermediate/WordDataTable (.NET)/Readme.md

 Templater has built-in processor for DataTable, which *knows* how to process DataTable.
 In that case more style formatting can be applied on the document.

-### merge-nulls metadata
+### merge-nulls/span-nulls metadata

-One of the internal metadata (meaning it can't be implemented as a simple plugin) is **merge-nulls**.
+Specific internal metadata (meaning it can't be implemented as a simple plugin) are **merge-nulls** and **span-nulls**.
-It can be used for merging cells when they contain null value.
+They can be used for merging cells when they contain null value.

 ### Section support + custom handler for removing sections